Helena Rose says...

 I found a casting call on Stage 32 for extras by Matthew and his company m & s Marshall productions for his short film “Tuned In”.
 I replied hastily.
 Sure, I couldn’t really put an extra role on my resume, but it was a chance at local work!
 I hoped it would be my way into the industry, maybe build me some connections, and boy was I right.

-I’ve been working steadily with these amazing people through five film projects.
-They included “Tuned In”, "Ronny’s Bench", “Malicious Attack”, “In Limbo” and “Summer of Discovery”, and with two more roles in the near future.
+I’ve been working steadily with these amazing people through seven film projects.
+They included “Tuned In”, "Ronny’s Bench", “Malicious Attack”, Blue Love, Not Ready, “In Limbo” and “Summer of Discovery”.

 Each role has been different and unique, allowing me to stretch myself in new directions and expand the skills I have learned.
 All while never having to leave the area of London, Ontario.
-Soon I will expand that experience with two more up and coming roles with the group where I will play a dog walker (a main character) in “Not Ready” and the lead role of Kaitlyn, a nurse with a troubled marriage in “Blue Love”.
-For “Blue Love” I am also the co-writer and co-producer of the film.
+I have even through iFilmGroup been able to pass my acting knowledge on to others through iFilmGroup workshops where I coach and train actors from the group that are being brought along in the craft of acting.

 Through all the experience with these people they have been supportive of the things life throws at you.
 Sometimes life and work get in the way, but they have been such phenomenal, accommodating and helpful people, I couldn’t have asked for a better group.
-Life is hard, finding work is harder, but with Matthew, Corrinne and Don, I’ve actually felt as though I have a place here in my comfortable home city.
+Life is hard, finding work is harder, but with the iFilmGroup, led by Don and Matthew, I’ve actually felt as though I have a place here in my comfortable home city.

 Everyone wants to help out, everyone is local and volunteer based, and it just leaves so much room for creative input and learning different parts of what it takes to film a movie.
 Their eagerness to bring in youth opens up opportunities I wish I had in high school, and I’m endlessly grateful to have it now.

-I’m excited for the future with these new more serious roles on the horizon with both Don Hickey and Matthew Marshall, and I could never have gotten into such a happy and fulfilling place in my life right now without this little local filming world.
+I’m excited for the future with these new ventures through iFilmGroup on the horizon with both Don Hickey and Matthew Marshall, and I could never have gotten into such a happy and fulfilling place in my life right now without this little local filming world.